JamesBundgard/Java-Utility/README.md

 # Java-Utility
 A java program that supports user login and provides several smaller applications.
+It implements a custom UI designed in Swing.

 The main features include:
 - a calculator